Heladhanavi Power Station

 The Heladhanavi Power Station was a 100 MW thermal power station in Puttalam, Sri Lanka.
 The fuel oil-run power station was commissioned in August 2004, and was operated by Heladhanavi Limited, a subsidiary of Hemas Holdings.
 It was decommissioned in 2015 by request from the Ministry of Power and Energy.
-The power station consisted of six Wartsila 18V46 generation units of 17 MW each.
+The power station consisted of six Wärtsilä 18V46 generation units of 17 MW each.